reymon359/how-to-live/advices/Don't seek for approval/index.md

 ---
-name: 'Don't seek for approval
+name: 'Don't seek for approval'
-description: 'Don't waste time procrastinating'
 Categories: []
 ---
 # Don't seek for approval